Why Thinking About It Still Isn’t Moving You

 • Mental exhaustion from repeated loops.

-The energy wants to move, but it does not know how to start.
+There can also be a strange contradiction: the energy wants to move, but it does not know how to start.
 This is why many people describe themselves as “blocked.”
+Sometimes what they call blockage is simply misdirected activation.

 The Mechanical Truth Behind “Stuckness”